ibm-cloud-docs/Registry/container-registry-cli.md

 `--retain-untagged`
 :   (Optional) Retain all untagged images when the retention policy is being processed.
 Only tagged images are analyzed and, if the images don't meet the criteria, they are deleted.
 If the option isn't specified, all tagged and untagged images are analyzed and, if the images don't meet the criteria, they are deleted.

+`--deletion-threshold-days`
+:   (Optional) Sets a minimum age in days that an image must reach before the retention run can delete it.
+Images that are younger than `DAYS` are always retained, even if retaining them exceeds the `--images` count. `DAYS` must be a positive integer.
+The default value is `0`, which means no threshold applies.

 `--images`
 :   Determines how many images to keep within each repository in the specified namespace.
 The newest images are retained.
 The age of images is determined by their build date. `IMAGE_COUNT` is the number of images that you want to retain in each repository for the namespace.